 A blog about proper dental hygiene for young children.

-- Maintaining a child’s dental hygiene is responsibility of parents.
+- Maintaining a child’s dental hygiene is the responsibility of parents.

 - Healthy and hygienic teeth lead to good oral health as teeth are important for chewing and eating.

-- Oral cavity contain millions of micro organisms and can hamper once teeth.
+- The oral cavity contains millions of microorganisms and can hamper one tooth.
 It leads to diseases such as the common enemy, caries.

 - Proper oral hygiene protects our teeth.
-It leads to good eruption of permanent teeth.
+It leads to a good eruption of permanent teeth.